handyc/hanb/README.md

 ``52  110100  0   53   110101  1   54   110110  2   55   110111 56 ``
 ``56  111000 57   57   111001  5   58   111010  6   59   111011  7 ``
 ``60  111100  8   61   111101  9   62   111110  -   63   111111  . ``

+therefore each hanb character can represent 6 separate function outputs in a string of 64 characters:

+``Asd45dldkjhgkdljhw44hsh444dsSSWGGTTEEE55598989jlcFFFFFsflksjflkj``

 # Implementing hanb